JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 ```

-Note that the `show` function has two input arguments.
-The first one is of type `IO` that specifies where the output will be printed (for example in the REPL).
+The `show` function has two input arguments.
+The first one is of type `IO` that specifies where the output will be printed (for example, in the REPL).
 The second argument is an instance of some currency.
-Note that we use the `where` keyword in the definition of the function to get the type of the given currency.
-Using this syntax, the type of the input currency is stored in `C` and thus we can pass it directly to the `symbol` function.
-Alternatively, we can rewrite the function in the following way, where we use the `typeof` function to get the type of the currency.
+We used the `where` keyword in the function definition to get the currency type `C`, which we pass to the `symbol` function.
+Alternatively, we can use the `typeof` function.

 ```julia
 Base.show(io::IO, c::Currency) = print(io, c.value, " ", symbol(typeof(c)))
 ```

-We can check that now the printing of the currencies is prettier than the default one.
+We can check that the printing of currencies is prettier than before.

 ```jldoctest currency
 julia> Euro(1)